Home

 I was just moving.
 And movement isn’t the same thing as direction.

 I write about identity — what it means to lose a sense of self slowly, through years of reasonable decisions.
-I write about stability — why staying still feels harder than reinventing, and why it might be the thing that actually matters.
-I write about recognition — the difference between being noticed and being remembered, and why most people (including me) have been optimizing for the wrong one.
+About recognition — the difference between being noticed and being remembered, and why most people optimize for the wrong one.
+About behavior — what earns respect, what breaks trust, and the patterns that repeat whether we notice them or not.
+About presence — what it means to actually be somewhere instead of performing being somewhere.

 The phrase “Build for Recognition” started as something I was saying to myself.
 A reminder to stop chasing attention.
 To stop performing.
 To stay in one place long enough for something real to form.